vlachoudis/bCNC/README.md

 This is how you install (or upgrade) bCNC along with all required packages.
 You can use any of these commands (you need only one):

-    pip2 install --upgrade bCNC
+    pip install --upgrade bCNC
-    pip2 install --upgrade git+https://github.com/vlachoudis/bCNC
+    pip install --upgrade git+https://github.com/vlachoudis/bCNC
-    pip2 install . #in git directory
+    pip install . #in git directory
-    python2 -m pip install --upgrade bCNC
+    python -m pip install --upgrade bCNC

 This is how you launch bCNC:

-    python2 -m bCNC
+    python -m bCNC

 Only problem with this approach is that it might not install Tkinter in some cases.
 So please keep that in mind and make sure it's installed in case of problems.

-If you run the `python2 -m bCNC` command in root directory of this git repository it will launch the git version.
+If you run the `python -m bCNC` command in root directory of this git repository it will launch the git version.
 Every developer should always use this to launch bCNC to ensure that his/her code will work after packaging.

 Note that on Windows XP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.